frees-io/freestyle/docs/src/main/tut/docs/README.md

 Freestyle is compatible with both Scala JVM and Scala.js.

-This project supports Scala 2.11 and 2.12.
-The project is based on [scalameta](http://scalameta.org/).
+This project supports Scala 2.11 and 2.12 and is based on [scalameta](http://scalameta.org/).

 To use the project, add the following to your build.sbt: